SecretPage/secretpage.github.io/README.md

 ### Read this carefully!
 ______________________________________________________________________________________________________________________________________________________________
 Below here is the not blocked sites I found that are still up.
-If you give these sites away without me knowing, you will be **BANNED** from this site till then.
+If you give these sites away without me knowing, you will be **BANNED** from this site till futher notice.

 ______________________________________________________________________________________________________________________________________________________________
 Not Blocked Sites